qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 Using the Hexagonal lens helps us with **WTPW - What To Put Where**: a new validation rule for adding a facilitator? _put it in the NewFacilitator domain object_; better visualization of password strength? _in the UI component_; do we need to map a backend API peculiarity? _in the API adapter_.

 Mapping data in the API adapters comes with a bit of extra effort of writing the mapping code.
-This is a trade-off and the price is usually worth paying in our experience.
+This is a trade-off and is usually worth it in our experience.

 Adding a new feature, like adding a new property to Facilitator, can result in the [code smell](/shop) called [Shotgun Surgery](https://blog.ndepend.com/shotgun-surgery/): we need to make changes in several places, in the UI component (add a new text field), in the domain (extend the domain object, add a validation rule), in the adapter (map the new property to/from the backend API).
-Again a trade-off, the changes themselves tend to be small, so we think almost often the price is worth paying here.
+Again a trade-off, the changes themselves tend to be small, so we think the price is worth paying here.

 Applying the Hexagonal lens also triggers some follow up questions:
 - what to do with the logic in our UI components, like disabling a button when the input is not valid?
 - how to structure the view domain in detail?
 - structuring the core of the hexagon: how can we make the domain part more modular?

-Keep an eye on this blog, we will dive deeper into these questions and our experiences.
+Keep an eye on our blog, we will dive deeper into these questions and our experiences.

 ## References